-A large group of wind turbines making up a wind farm on land
+A large group of wind turbines making up a wind farm on land.
+Image Credit: majeczka/Shutterstock.com

-Clean technology, sometimes referred to as Cleantech, is a term generally used to define a set of technologies that either reduces or optimises the use of natural resources, whilst at the same time reducing the negative effect that technology has on the planet and its ecosystems.
+Clean technology is also referred to as cleantech, green technology, and greentech.
+It defines a set of technologies that either reduce or optimize the use of natural resources, whilst simultaneously reducing the negative effect that technology has on the planet and its ecosystems.

-Examples of such technologies are relatively new sustainable energy sources, such as wind and wave power, or improved conventional energy production processes, such as clean coal technology.
+Examples of such technologies are relatively new sustainable energy sources, such as wind and wave power, or improved conventional energy production processes, such as smart electric grids.

 What is Clean Technology?